jackmillichamp/ev-predictions/README.md

-# ev-predictions
-Prediction of future electric vehicle mileage and assessment of required infrastructure.
+# Prediction of future electric vehicle mileage and assessment of required infrastructure.